$195.00–$350.00Price range: $195.00 through $350.00

 • SilPoly; low snag potential in poncho mode.

-• Longer and wider than any other hiker poncho.
+• Longer and wider than any other hiker ponchos to actually work as a tarp.

 • Hood offset forward for more coverage over the backpack.

-• Wider head end for better tarp mode coverage.
+• Tapers front to back.
+Wider head end in tarp mode for better tarp mode coverage.
+Wider rear for better coverage over a pack.

 • Small catenary curve cut to the ridgeline for a tighter tarp pitch.